THIS PAGE LISTS CHURCHES that are 'In full communion' with the See

 The Anglican Church of Canada is in full communion with the Evangelical Lutheran Church in Canada.

-The Episcopal Church USA is in full communion with the Evangelical Lutheran Church in America and the Moravian Church in North America.
+The Episcopal Church USA is in full communion with the Evangelical Lutheran Church in America and the Northern Province and the Southern Province of the Moravian Church in North America.